 The Early Years Foundation Stage Framework identifies stages of progress towards the Early Learning Goals.
 The Early Learning Goals establish expectations for most children to reach by the end of the Foundation Stage.
 However, we are aware that during the Reception year many children will have exceeded the goals and others will be working towards these goals.
-These differing individual needs are met in all curriculum areas e.g. by providing a wide range of reading material from simple repetitive-word stories to early paperbacks, by supporting independent writing with sentence-makers to providing personal dictionaries or by selecting a variety of ways in which to record scientific investigations.
+These differing individual needs are met in all curriculum areas e.g. by providing a wide range of reading material from simple repetitive-word stories to more detailed non-fiction books, by supporting independent writing through encouraging the application of phonics and "having a go" or by selecting a variety of ways in which to record scientific investigations.